paqtcom/highcharts/README.md

 To connect the highchart, you have to set the class `js-chart` and an `id`.
 To connect the chart settings, you can bind on the id of the div. (e.g. `js-charts-line`) In the `Charts.config` you can set all the settings for the chart.
+You can set the chart title in `data-chart-title`.
 You can also set the ajax url in the `data-chart-url` The JSON contain the data and the name.
 The labels for the x, y and z axis can also be set the data attributes (e.g. `data-chart-xaxis-title`)